 EVS Class 3 NCERT Solutions, Chapter-3: Water O’ Water!

-Chapter 3 Water O’ Water! describes the importance of water in our lives.
+CBSE Class 3 EVS Chapter 3 is a very interesting water lesson for Class 3 students as it describes the importance of water in our lives.

-In this chapter, the students will get to know—
+In Class 3 EVS Chapter 3, the students will get to know—

 - The sources of water.

 - Amount of water needed for different activities.

 - The different containers used for storing water.

 Lastly, the chapter also introduces a fundamental property of liquid—a liquid takes the shape of the container in which it is poured without any change in its volume.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.

 Download Chapter 3 Water O’ Water! in the PDF format for free.

 Question 1:Do you know any poem or song on water?
 Recite it in the class.